What We Do

 Health

-We promote health equity by influencing policies that expand access to preventative medical care, increase investment in community health solutions, and improve overall health outcomes.
+We promote health by influencing policies and creating programs that expand access to preventative medical care, increase investment in community health solutions, and improve overall health outcomes.

 Housing

-We work to influence housing policies that result in quality, affordable, and accessible housing for working-class people.
+We work to influence housing policies and services that result in quality, affordable, and accessible housing for working-class people.

 Economic Development

-We champion a democratic economy that meets the essential needs of everyone, balances human consumption, responds to the voices of everyday people, and creates shared prosperity without regard to race, gender, national origin, or wealth.
+We champion a democratic economy that meets the essential needs of everyday people, balances human consumption, and creates shared prosperity without regard to race, gender, national origin, or wealth.

 Land Use